profiler.rb is not concurrent-execution threadsafe

 See http://jira.codehaus.org/browse/JRUBY-2133 for the (admittedly sparse) JRuby issue.

-#1 Updated by James Abley about 7 years ago
+#1 Updated by James Abley over 7 years ago

 Sample patch attached for discussion.
 There are style and best